User environment and interface#

 RStudio is an IDE for R, created by the RStudio company.

-Ask for changes to the default environmen#
+Ask for changes to the default environment#

 If you are using the default environment, and think that one or two packages should be installed by default on it, please send a support request and request an update to the default environment.